karask/bitcoinpos/README.md

 ## Features
 * Uses Yahoo Finance API for conversion rates between currencies
+* Uses Blockr API for now (could be easily extended to support other APIs, directly the Bitcoin network or both)

 ## Notes
 * BTC to local currency conversion rate is used both ways.
 Local currency to BTC differs more so the amount in UI would be different between conversions